 The Middle East has long been a source of media headlines.
 As Karl Sharro jokingly titled his book: “And then god created the Middle East and said ‘let there be breaking news’”.
-But jokes aside, if you’re from the Middle East, your overtly-politicised identity might have you looking for something a little deeper than what the media allows.
+But jokes aside, if you’re from the region, your overtly-politicised identity might have you looking for something a little deeper than what the internet spews.

 If you’re curious on where to start, we’ve rounded up a few options for you.
 From historical accounts to anthropologies, these are the best books about the Middle East you need to read.

 Mezzaterra, Ahdah Soueif

 Famed for her pro-Palestine stance, Egyptian writer Ahdaf Soueif is the author behind ‘Mezzaterra’, which is a collection of essays on Arab identity, art and politics exploring the struggle of finding where to belong.

 A must-read for anyone who is looking to learn more about the history of the Arab world.
 Its author, the British-Lebanese historian Albert Hourani trails 12 centuries of Arab civilization.